MobileSheets

 After a backup file is transferred to your PC, you may want to verify the contents of the backup, or possibly pull some of the files out of the backup.
 This can be accomplished by going to File->View/Extract Backup.
 This will load up the dialog you see below:

 This dialog can be brought up even when the tablet is not connected.
 Select the backup file to load, and after the loading finishes, all of the songs in your library and their respective metadata should be displayed.
 Take note of the output directory shown in the bottom left.
-This is the same directory as the backup file by default, can be changed if desired.
+This is the same directory as the backup file by default, but can be changed if desired.
 Double-clicking on an individual song will automatically extract that song to the selected output directory.
 You can also select Extract All to extract every file in the entire library.
 You can also select multiple entries, and extract them by clicking the Extract button.

 Viewing Songs